LeonPupier/Reminder/README.md

 The website is available on all platforms!
 You can access it from another computer, a tablet and even your smartphone!
 Nice not.

+**-> For security reasons, you must be on the same internet network as the server running on the computer to access the website.**

 # Requirements
 In order to use the software on your computer, it must meet several requirements:
 - Operating system: Windows 10 / 11